lkodinsson/MARS/Basic/PHB.md

 For example: A character with a strength of r12 is given an effect with alters their size, increasing their strength by +2.
 This results in a strength of r12+2, which changes their athletic, fortitude, and damage rolls, but it does not change their maximum health from 12 to 14.

-Permanent effecs that alter your primary stats, however, do alter your resource stats.
+Permanent effects that alter your primary stats do alter your resource stats.

 #### Blind